kullrich/CRBHits/paper.md

 Like [shmlast](https://github.com/camillescott/shmlast),
-[CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) plots the fitted model of the CRBH evalue based algorithm.
-In addition, users can filter the hit pairs prior CRBH fitting for other criteria like query coverage, protein identity and/or the twilight zone of protein sequence alignments according to
+[CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) plots the fitted model of the CRBH e-value based algorithm.
+In addition, users can filter the hit pairs prior to CRBH fitting for other criteria like query coverage, protein identity and/or the twilight zone of protein sequence alignments according to
 @rost1999twilight.
 The implemented filter uses equation 2 [see @rost1999twilight]: